Visuals3D/vis3d/README.md

 ### Insomnia Openapi Design and Testing support

-The .insomnia folder or a insomnia.yaml file in the root folder is used to edit openapi documentation, create and run tests as well as debug the microservice api.
+The .insomnia folder or a insomnia.yaml file in the root folder is used to edit openapi documentation, create and run tests as well as debug the micro service api.
 This file is also used to auto generate api schema's and documentation.
-This also allows multi repository microservice projects to be developed asynchron against api specifications.
+This also allows multi repository micro service projects to be developed in isolation against api specifications.